jamesw732/Cribbage-Calculator/README.md

 # Cribbage-Calculator
 Calculates the points of a hand in the card game Cribbage, and uses heuristics to determine optimal crib passes.
-Has not been made user friendly, I've just been instantiating cards by manually creating Card objects and plugging them into some functions
+Has not been made user friendly, I've just been instantiating cards by manually creating Card objects and plugging them into some functions.
+Some things are commented out in calc.py, this is to not overflow the terminal because usually only a select output is necessary, this should probably be re-abstracted.